okeymcokoli/EKS-3-tier-architecture/README.md

     ```

 6. Install the application
     a. create a helm namespace
    ```
    kubectl create ns <YOUR-NAMESPACE-NAME>
    ```

-cd into the helm folder and
-   b.
-Install application using helm
+    b. cd into the helm folder and Install application using helm
    ```
    helm install <app-name> --namespace robot-shop .
    ```

     c. verify pods are up and running
     ```
     kubectl get pods -n <YOUR NAMESPACE-NAME>
     ```

     d.
-Expose the application using ingress
-    cd .. <INGRESS.YAML FOLDER>
+Expose the application using ingress. cd .. <INGRESS.YAML FOLDER>
     ```
     kubectl apply -f ingress.yaml
     ```

     This should create ingress for you and provide a DNS for the load balancer for accessing the application externally.

 7. Verify all ALB status is Active on AWS UI or copy the address from running cmd

    ```
    kubectl get ingress -n <YOUR NAMESPACE-NAME>
    ```